Bank bridging loans.

 From around 2007 until 2013 most of the Europe and the United States suffered from what was elequently named the 'credit crunch', which in all effect turned out to be a full blown recession.
-Governments refused to use the 'R' word even though hundreds of millions through the whole world was used bailing banks out of the holes they had dug for themselves.
+Governments refused to use the 'R' word even though hundreds of millions of different currencies throughout the whole world was used bailing banks out of the holes they had dug for themselves.

 During this recession, many household named retailers went bust.
 Well known shops like Woolworths, Oddbins the off licence chain, Focus D.I.Y, T.J.
 Hughes, JJB Sports, Comet and HMV were all victims of the massive downturn in consumer spending due to the credit crunch.
 None of the aforementioned businesses have resurfaced since.